 My process is like no other!
 Due to the unique way in which I make my designs, the structure of the metal in my jewellery is much stronger than metals used in traditional jewellery making, were creating these stronger structures of metal would not be possible.

 Is fine silver better than sterling silver?

-As I said above, fine silver is a soft metal and so it simply cannot be used as it is; although as I am lucky enough to be able to use it in my work, I love it for more than one reason!
+As I said above, fine silver is a soft metal and so it simply cannot be used as it is; although as I am lucky enough to be able to use it in my work, I love to use it for more than one reason.
 The first main reason is the colour, fine silver is whiter than Sterling silver as it doesn’t contain other metals.
 Secondly, my favourite reason is the fact that fine silver will not darken (tarnish) like 925 sterling silver!
 This means that it’s not going to stain your finger like your Sterling silver jewellery and there is also no need to polish it even half as regularly either.